SuperCoolCucumber/vqav2-uncertainty/README.md

 pip install -r requirements.txt
 ```

+> **Heads up:** the project pins `lm-polygraph` to commit `e70b293` for compatibility with the VisualWhitebox pipeline.
+If you installed an earlier version, re-run `pip install -r requirements.txt` after pulling changes.

 > **Note:** lm-polygraph requires Python ≥ 3.10.
 Adjust the `torch` wheel in `requirements.txt` to match your platform (CPU vs CUDA).

 ## Prepare a VQAv2 sample